S4 Ep10: Let’s Talk About a Personal Brand Coaching Session with Sarah Scott

 Christine Gritmon: All right, so I'm going to roll it back a little bit.
 I had given you some pre work and just so people are aware, when I work with clients, I give them very specific pre work.

 I really do, chunk it down to be very specific to their situation.
 But I gave you the super ultra mega version, the generic version, which, which you wonderful listeners can download for yourself.
-You can get that at grittman. com.
-Grittman. com, G R I T M O N dot com slash P R E W O R K, Grittman.
+You can get that at Gritmon. com.
+Gritmon. com, G R I T M O N dot com slash P R E W O R K, Gritmon.

 com slash Prework.
 It's huge. this is not something that you need to feel the need to answer every question at all.
 Answer the ones that resonate with you.
 And I always say, the ones that are the trickiest to get into, sometimes that's where the gold is.
 So I'd love to hear from you, Sarah, as someone who looked through all these bajillion questions, what were some of the questions, if you can think of any, that really unlocked a particular, pathway of thinking that maybe you hadn't given thought to, or maybe not from that direction.